 It can be hard for the different parties involved in contract negotiations to understand the full meaning of its terms, as many people don’t have the expertise needed to follow the unclear, long-winded, and, let's face it, grammatically awkward language of legal documents.

 The low readability of contracts makes it difficult for companies to know when terms have been violated, if the contract contains strong enough clauses, or if it is written in their favor.
 Contract breaches become harder to identify and litigate, especially if the contract language is obscure or generalized.

 Readability by multiple individuals in the organization is a key way to remove the significant risks associated with contract obscurity.
-Though a legal team has a valuable role in this area, the use of a CLM solution can be helpful as well.
+Though a legal team has a valuable role in this area, using a CLM solution can also be helpful.
 A modern CLM solution will provide a library of pre-approved terms during authoring and fallback language for negotiation.
-This can help to reduce the burden of contract analysis so legal teams can focus on higher value activities.
+This can help to reduce the burden of contract analysis, so legal teams can focus on higher-value activities.

 With the right CLM in place, contracts can be created with approved and clear legal language and moved through rigorous scrutiny, feedback, and approval before final signature.
 Contracts are also indexed and can be searched according to risk-profiled language to reduce legal exposure.